Accenture/adop-gerrit/README.md

 ## Run docker-gerrit with MySQL and OpenLDAP
 The following assumes that MySQL and OpenLDAP are running.

-The following command will run docker-gerrit and connect it to MySQL and OpenLDAP
+The following command will run adop-gerrit and connect it to MySQL and OpenLDAP
 ```
   docker run \
   --name adop-gerrit \